Winfield Scott: Early life

-Winfield Scott was born on June 13, 1786, the fifth child of Ann Mason and her husband, William Scott, a planter, veteran of the American Revolutionary War, and officer in the Dinwiddie County militia.
+Scott was born on June 13, 1786, the fifth child of Ann (Mason) Scott and William Scott, a planter, veteran of the American Revolutionary War, and officer in the Dinwiddie County militia.
 At the time, the Scott family resided at Laurel Hill, a plantation near Petersburg, Virginia.
 Ann Mason Scott was the daughter of Daniel Mason and Elizabeth Winfield, and Scott's parents chose his maternal grandmother's surname for his first name.
 Scott's paternal grandfather, James Scott, had migrated from Scotland after the defeat of Charles Edward Stuart's forces in the Battle of Culloden.
 Scott's father died when Scott was six years old; his mother did not remarry.
 She raised Scott, his older brother James, and their sisters Mary, Rebecca, Elizabeth, and Martha until her death in 1803.
 Although Scott's family held considerable wealth, most of the family fortune went to James, who inherited the plantation.
 At six feet, five inches tall and 230 pounds, with a hardy constitution, in his prime Scott was a physically large and imposing figure.

 Scott's education included attendance at schools run by James Hargrave and James Ogilvie.
-In 1805, Scott began attending the College of William and Mary, but he soon left in order to study law in the office of attorney David Robinson.
+In 1805, Scott began attending the College of William and Mary, but he soon left to study law in the office of attorney David Robinson.
 His contemporaries in Robinson's office included Thomas Ruffin.
 While apprenticing under Robinson, Scott attended the trial of Aaron Burr, who had been accused of treason for his role in events now known as the Burr conspiracy.
 During the trial, Scott developed a negative opinion of the Senior Officer of the United States Army, General James Wilkinson, as the result of Wilkinson's efforts to minimize his complicity in Burr's actions by providing forged evidence and false, self-serving testimony.

 Scott was admitted to the bar in 1806, and practiced in Dinwiddie.
-In 1807, Scott gained his initial military experience as a corporal of cavalry in the Virginia Militia, serving in the midst of the Chesapeake–Leopard affair.
-Scott led a detachment that captured eight British sailors who had attempted to land in order to purchase provisions.
+In 1807, Scott gained his initial military experience as a corporal of cavalry in the Virginia Militia, serving amid the Chesapeake–Leopard affair.
+Scott led a detachment that captured eight British sailors who had attempted to land to purchase provisions.
 Virginia authorities did not approve of this action, fearing it might spark a wider conflict, and they soon ordered the release of the prisoners.
-Later that year, Scott attempted to establish a legal practice in South Carolina, but was unable to obtain a law license because he did not meet the state's one-year residency requirement.
+Later that year, Scott attempted to establish a legal practice in South Carolina but was unable to obtain a law license because he did not meet the state's one-year residency requirement.